 and published in the catalog and class schedules.

 Withdrawal from a class may be initiated by either the student or the college as follows:Student Initiative.

 A student enrolling in a course automatically assumes certain responsibilities.
 One of these responsibilities is to properly withdraw from a course if the student decides not to complete the course.
 A student, having enrolled in and attended a course, remains enrolled in the course until the student initiates a withdrawal or the student is withdrawn under provisions stated below.

 A degree-seeking student withdrawing completely from Parkland should have an exit interview with a counselor or advisor.
 Call 217/351-2219 or stop by Counseling & Advising in A251.

 During the one-week period immediately following the last day to officially “drop without record,” each faculty member notifies the Office of Admissions and Records of those students on the class roster who have never attended class.
-The students will be administratively withdrawn, the course will not appear on the students’ permanent academic records, and no refund will be given.
+The students will be administratively dropped, the course will appear on the students’ permanent academic records, and no refund will be given.

 Should a student who has been administratively withdrawn return to class and the faculty member determines it is possible for the student to earn a quality grade, the faculty member may sign an Authorization to Add a Class form.
 The student will then be allowed to reregister in the course with no additional financial cost, assuming that the student has not received any refund.
 The Business Office will determine whether additional tuition and fees are due.

 The Office of Admissions and Records notifies students of faculty/administrative withdrawal actions.
 The Office of Financial Aid is also notified.

 The student is responsible for understanding that withdrawal or administrative withdrawal may result in loss of financial aid and that failing to properly withdraw from a course may result in receiving a failing grade of F for that course.